 Students who transfer to the University have a record of being very successful, but succeeding here does require taking initiative to get involved early on.
 An important first step is your orientation to the University.
-Orientation will take place on Friday, January 11th, 2013 at 11:00 am in the Newcomb Hall building in the Commonwealth Room on the 3rd floor.
+Orientation will take place on Friday, January 10th, 2014 at 11:00 am in the Newcomb Hall building in the Commonwealth Room on the 3rd floor.
 Please note that you do not need to register for Orientation in advance.
 For a map and a picture of Newcomb Hall, visit: http://www.virginia.edu/webmap/popPages/64-NewcombHall.html.
-I’ve attached a draft of the schedule for you to familiarize yourself with the schedule for the day.
+A subsequent email will contain a draft of the schedule for you to familiarize yourself with the schedule for the day.
 There might be some changes to the schedule and in that case, you will receive a follow-up email from me with more information about the day and the times stipulated for the orientation session.

 For-fee parking will be available in the University’s pay lot in the Central Grounds Parking Garage on Emmet Street (located directly behind Newcomb Hall and the University Bookstore); however, you may find it easier to walk or catch a bus from your residence hall or apartment.

-During Orientation, you will hear from Mr. Frank Papovich, the Transfer Student Association Dean in the College of Arts and Sciences, meet other students and learn about important University resources.
-Lunch will be provided.
+During Orientation, you will hear from Dean Frank Papovich, the Transfer Student Association Dean in the College of Arts and Sciences, meet other students and learn about important University resources.
+Lunch and a light snack will be provided.
 You will also be provided with your academic faculty advisor’s contact information (you will be responsible for arranging an advising appointment before the end of the first week of classes).
 The day will conclude with a bus tour of Grounds and an optional dinner on the Corner.

 U.Va.
 Computing ID and the Student Information System (SIS)